Questa & ModelSim

 6 hours for each day for 3 days

-ModelSim/Questa Core: Advanced Topics teaches you to capitalize on the extensive capabilities of ModelSim/Questa Core to effectively and efficiently analyze and debug digital HDL designs.
-Using various ModelSim / Questa Core features and techniques, you will learn how to produce higher performance test benches, more reliable device-under-test models, and greater confidence in simulation thoroughness and completeness.
+Questa Core: Advanced Topics teaches you to capitalize on the extensive capabilities of Questa Core to effectively and efficiently analyze and debug digital HDL designs.
+Using various Questa Core features and techniques, you will learn how to produce higher performance test benches, more reliable device-under-test models, and greater confidence in simulation thoroughness and completeness.

 PREREQUISITES